-Address Resolution The switch uses ARP to convert between IP addresses and MAC (hardware) Protocol addresses.
+Address Resolution The switch uses ARP and Proxy ARP to convert between IP addresses and MAC Protocol (hardware) addresses.
 This switch supports conventional ARP, which locates the MAC address corresponding to a given IP address.
+This allows the switch to use IP addresses for routing decisions and the corresponding MAC addresses to forward packets from one hop to the next.
+Either static or dynamic entries can be configured in the ARP cache.